Introduction to Depth Limited Search

 - There are applications of DLS in graph theory particularly similar to the DFS.

-- In order to combat the disadvantages of DFS, we add a limit to the depth and our search strategy performs recursively down the search tree.
+- To combat the disadvantages of DFS, we add a limit to the depth, and our search strategy performs recursively down the search tree.

 Disadvantages of Depth Limited Search